google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-precaching.md

 Workbox comes with tools to help with generating this list:

 - workbox-build
-  - This is an NPM module that can be used in a gulp task or as an npm run script.
+  - This is an npm module that can be used in a gulp task or as an npm run script.
 - workbox-webpack-plugin
   - Webpack users can use the Workbox webpack plugin.